Snowflake-Labs/sfquickstarts/site/devlabs/LoadDataWithSnowSQL.md

 Continue by [​developing an application](https://docs.snowflake.com/en/developer-apps.html)​ with SnowSQL to learn how to connect your data to a
 Python application.
 If you already have application data, consider migrating it to the cloud with the same steps we used to complete the `emp_basic` table.
-Snowflake’s tools and documentation are extensive and give you the power of cloud computing.
+Snowflake’s tools and documentation is extensive and give you the power of cloud computing.